hwaernie/Shell-Scripting-in-UNIX-LINUX/README.md

 # Shell-Scripting-in-UNIX-LINUX
-A program that stores Student's details and students results in LINUX Operating System.
+A commands program that stores Student's details and students results in LINUX Operating System.

+### About the system:
+This system has a few menus to allow users to navigate through the system.
+This program allows user to manage student details in a more organized manner.
+Users are able to add new students, add new courses, grade students and view students details such as grades, student details and course details.